netgusto/Geiger/README.md

 # Geiger
-Tiny (<50 SLOC) flux implementation for ReactJS with Dependency Injection features
+Tiny (<50 SLOC) flux implementation for ReactJS with Dependency Injection features, with no dependencies.

 ## Usage